When you own a coffee shop like I do or buy a lot of coffee beans, knowing what to do with old coffee beans is essential, a must-know!

 Despite the difficulty of growing mushrooms, coffee grounds are perfect as a substrate as they contain a number of nutrients that aid in the growing of mushrooms.

-Note: It is best you use used coffee grounds as these have been sterilised thanks to the brewing process.
+Note: It is best you use used coffee grounds as these have been sterilized thanks to the brewing process.

 Scratched wooden furniture can easily be fixed by making a thick paste from old coffee beans and grounds.